Brusilia

 The upper floors offer a wide view over Brussels and beyond (as far north as Antwerp and Doel Nuclear Power Station on a clear day).
-Originally the building was supposed to be double the width.
+Originally, the building was supposed to be double the width.
 The left half was built first, together with the foundations of the right half, but the right tower was postponed sine die because of the first oil crisis.
-In 2014, a lower building was completed in a different style on the right foundations.
+In 2014, a lower building was completed in a different style on the right side foundations.